 Krkn Dashboard

-Prerequisites (both methods)
+Prerequisites (all methods)

 • Kubernetes cluster — You need a cluster and a kubeconfig so that the dashboard can target it for chaos runs.
 If you don’t have one, see Kubernetes, minikube, K3s, or OpenShift.